Manipur State Constitution Act 1947: Constitution-making

 The Constitution-Making Committee had 15 members: five members were selected from a consultation with "educated men" of the Hills, five members were elected from the Valley, two members were nominated by the Maharaja and the Chairman of the Chief Court, and the remaining three members were nominated by the Durbar.
 Overall, the committee was dominated by Congress men and their sympathizers.
+The Hill members were Athiko Daiho, R. Suisa, Teba Kilong, T. C. Tiankham, and Thongopao Kipgen.
 The president of the Durbar, F. F. Pearson, became the chairman.
 Krishak Sabha as well as Praja Sangha had criticized the composition of the Committee as undemocratic and boycotted the elections to the Committee.
 The representatives of the hills proposed the right of secession after a period of five years, which were rejected by the remaining members.

 The Committee was formally inaugurated on 3 March 1947.
-On, 10 March, the Maharajah addressed it in a public ceremony.
+On 10 March, the Maharajah addressed it in a public ceremony.
 The first meeting was held on 24 March, and, on 29 March, broad resolutions were adopted on the central features of the would-be constitution.
 A constitution-drafting committee was formed under the chairmanship of Ibunghohal Singh, and a hill local self-government regulation sub-committee was formed under the chairmanship of Pearson.

 The final version of the constitution was passed by the Committee in May 1947.
 The draft was soon vetted by the Durbar and on receiving Maharaja's consent, was enacted as the Manipur State Constitution Act 1947 on 27 July 1947.
 The report submitted by the hill local self-government regulation sub-committee was passed as the Manipur State Hill Peoples (Administration) Regulation 1947.